leahyums/SqlTestWebAppAlwaysEncrypted/README.md

-# Project Setup Guide
+﻿# Project Setup Guide

-This is a test project designed to demonstrate the quick implementation of the Always Encrypted feature in a .NET Core web application.
+This is a test project created to demonstrate the use of Azure SQL Database Always Encrypted feature in a .NET Core web application.
 Please note that this project is intended for proof of concept (PoC) purposes and is not suitable for production use.

 ## Table of Contents